A high-significance detection of primordial tidal torque imprints: Introduction

-In this context, the tidal torque theory (TTT) \cite{1969ApJ...155..393P,1970Afz.....6..581D, 1984ApJ...286...38W} provides a physically motivated mechanism that naturally links these scales.
-TTT describes the origin of angular momenta arise from gravitational torques exerted by large-scale tidal fields on protohalos --- the progenitors of present-day DM halos --- owing to the misalignment between their inertia tensors and the surrounding tidal fields.
+In this context, the tidal-torque theory (TTT) \cite{1969ApJ...155..393P,1970Afz.....6..581D, 1984ApJ...286...38W} provides a physically motivated framework that explains the origin of galaxy angular momentum.
+TTT predicts that angular momentum is generated when large-scale tidal fields exert gravitational torques on protohalos --- the progenitors of present-day DM halos --- owing to the misalignment between their inertia tensors and the surrounding tidal field.
 These torques generate coherent angular momenta that persist until halos virialize \cite{2002MNRAS.332..325P}.
-At low redshift, the angular momenta of DM halos remain tightly correlated with the primordial tidal field, both in direction \cite{2000ApJ...532L...5L,2001ApJ...555..106L, 2002MNRAS.332..325P} and magnitude \cite{2021PhRvD.103f3522W}.
+At low redshift, the angular momenta of DM halos is still correlated with the primordial tidal field, both in direction \cite{2000ApJ...532L...5L,2001ApJ...555..106L, 2002MNRAS.332..325P} and magnitude \cite{2021PhRvD.103f3522W}.
 Galaxies forming within these halos inherit, at least partially, their angular momenta \cite{1980MNRAS.193..189F,1998MNRAS.295..319M}.
-Hydrodynamical simulations further show that the angular momenta of central galaxies tend to align with those of their host halos \cite{2015ApJ...812...29T}, and both remain correlated with the primordial tidal environment \cite{2023ApJ...943..128S,2024PhRvD.109l3548S}, making them a sensitive probe of cosmic initial conditions.
+Hydrodynamical simulations further show that the angular momenta of central galaxies tend to align with those of their host halos \cite{2010MNRAS.404.1137B}, and that both remain correlated with the primordial tidal environment \cite{2023ApJ...943..128S,2024PhRvD.109l3548S}, making galaxy angular momentum a sensitive probe of cosmic initial conditions.
 Testing TTT observationally therefore provides a unique way for connecting galaxy-scale kinematics to the physics of structure formation.